-Diagram B: Households and the Environment Surve v Weighting Strategy Overview Diagram D. nousenoius una inc y neighting onalogy overview
+Diagram B: Households and the Environment Surve v Weiahtina Strategy Overview ,

 Weighting steps

 H0 - CCHS subweight

 H1 - HES initial weight

 H2 - HES non-response adjustment

 H3 - Calibration

 H0 - CCHS subweight

 The CCHS subweight is obtained once the I1 step of the CCHS weighting process is completed.
 The CCHS I1 step consists of integrating the weights for households common to the area and telephone frames into a single weight by applying a method of integration.
 The integration factor can be calculated as follows: